 There are many different sampling strategies that may be used to recruit ethnic minorities for participation in psychosocial research.
 As discussed, probability sampling designs pose challenges.
 Consequently, nonprobability sampling designs are used more frequently.
 Unlike probability or random sampling, nonprobability sampling designs are not concerned with obtaining a sample that represents the larger population of interest [2].
 Convenience or purposive sampling, a type of nonprobability sampling design, is used to recruit participants who fit a predefined criterion, using multiple recruitment methods, such as disseminating information about the research study through flyers, advertisements, and word of mouth.
 Potential participants would then be screened to determine if they meet the eligibility criteria.
-Studies using convenience sampling include [45; 46; 47; 48; 141; 169]:
+Studies using convenience sampling include [45; 46; 47; 48; 141; 169; 203]:

-- Researchers use bilingual interviewers who visit ethnic grocery stores, churches, English classes, and other places where Asian Americans congregated - Researchers recruit students from psychology classes - Researcher speaks on two radio shows for women - Researcher recruits Chinese elders from tai chi classes and cultural events - Researchers visit ethnic fairs - Researchers recruit African American men from barbershops
+- Researchers use bilingual interviewers who visit ethnic grocery stores, churches, English classes, and other places where Asian Americans congregated - Researchers recruit students from psychology classes - Researcher speaks on two radio shows for women - Researcher recruits Chinese elders from tai chi classes and cultural events - Researcher recruits Chinese participants from a Buddhist temple and a community health event - Researchers visit ethnic fairs - Researchers recruit African American men from barbershops

-Other researchers describe recruiting African Americans through black churches' rosters for survey studies on diet, hypertension, and blood pressure [49; 108].
+Other researchers describe recruiting African Americans through Black churches' rosters for survey studies on diet, hypertension, and blood pressure [49; 108].
 Media outlets that target a specific group or are presented in the target audience's native language can also be helpful [108].